Inside Monastic Culture

 The anchorite was consecrated in a rite comparable to a funeral rite to symbolize that they were leaving the world behind in an allegorical death.
 Whereas the hermit could live where he or she chose, an anchorite or anchoress took a vow to remain in a small cell that was anchored to a church, called an anchorhold.
 The anchorite was meant to stay in his cell under all circumstances.

 The anchorage or anchorhold was a single cell with three windows, usually no larger than fifteen feet square, attached to the local church.
 One window faced the outdoors and served as a source of light.
 Caretakers used another window to transfer material necessities like food and drink to the anchorite.
 One window, the “hagioscope” or “squint,” faced toward the sanctuary of the church to allow the anchorite to receive Communion, make Confession, observe services and speak to visitors who may seek advice.
-Within the cell were a bed, an altar and a symbolic crucifix.
+Within the cell was a bed, an altar and a symbolic crucifix.

 The door of the anchorage was often locked or even absent altogether.
 A grave may be dug outside of a window to serve as a memento mori, “remember you are mortal,” where the anchorite would be buried upon death.
 The anchorite or anchoress was vowed to a life of fasting, poverty and chastity, wearing coarse clothes, eating mostly vegetarian meals, and spending most of their time in prayer.
 He or she might write or illuminate manuscripts, illumination being mainly a man’s occupation.
 The anchoress might practice embroidery for the church or to be sold as a relic made by holy hands.